Guru901/Ripress/README.md

 ## Overview

-Ripress is a web framework inspired by Express.js.
+Ripress is a web framework inspired by Express.js, designed to bring the familiar and intuitive Express.js developer experience to the Rust ecosystem while maintaining Rust's performance and safety guarantees.

 ## Features